Latter Day Church of Christ: Consanguineous marriages

-Active members and a recent independent research article by a professor from Santa Clara University have attributed the practice to "endogamous preference and the small size of the group’s population".
-These relationships are defined as incestuous according to Utah's Criminal Code 76-7-102 (2021), which states: "Related person" means a person related to the provider or actor as an ancestor, descendant, brother, sister, uncle, aunt, nephew, niece, or first cousin, and includes: (i) blood relationships of the whole or half blood without regard to legitimacy; (ii) the relationship of parent and child by adoption; and (iii) the relationship of stepparent and stepchild while the marriage creating the relationship of a stepparent and stepchild exists.
+These relationships are defined as incestuous according to Utah's Criminal Code 76-7-102 (2021).

+Kathrine Nichols filed a federal lawsuit in January 2025 against the church, the Davis County Cooperative, her parents, grandparents, great-uncle, as well as her uncle who is also her ex-husband.
+Nichols alleges that they "brainwashed and coerced her into an underage, abusive and bigamous marriage to her uncle".

-Pedophilia and underaged marriage
+Underaged marriage

-The Kingston family and other members of the LDCC have faced two lawsuits, one in 2006 and another in 2022 accusing members and the organization as a whole of sexual abuses, including pedophilia and underaged marriages, within their membership.
-The 2022 complaint was filed by attorney, Roger Hoole, an attorney known for representing ex-members of the polygamous Fundamentalist Church of Jesus Christ of Latter-Day Saints.
+Members of the LDCC have faced two lawsuits, one in 2006 and one in 2022 accusing members of sexual abuses and underaged marriages.
+The 2022 complaint was filed by attorney and TV producer Roger Hoole.
 In 2009, the then-Attorney General of Utah, Mark Shurtleff, claimed that child marriages within polygamous societies in Utah, such as the Latter Day Church of Christ, had "effectively stopped".
-Despite this, the latest suit alleges marriages as young as 16 within the Latter Day Church of Christ have continued.
-The suit includes ten former members alleging the organization used marriages to "unlawfully make girls and their children religious martyrs and traffic them for sexual and labor purposes".
+The latest suit takes issue with alleged marriages as young as 16 within the Latter Day Church of Christ.
+Current Utah law allows individuals 16 and 17 years of age to marry with court approval.
+In February 2023, the 2022 lawsuit was voluntarily dismissed in State Court with attorneys for the plaintiffs promising to re-file a similar case in Federal Court.
+Attorney Roger Hoole re-filed a similar case in federal court in March 2024 alleging racketeering in addition to some of the same allegations in the previously dismissed lawsuit from State Court.

-The organization continues to publicly denounce the practice of child marriage, and maintains that marriages within the group are not coerced.
-In 2007, the group told Deseret News that it was encouraging its members to wait until their partners were 18 to marry them, with one member reporting that "we do encourage them to be 18 now".
+The LDCC continues to publicly denounce the practice of child marriage, and maintains that marriages within the group are not coerced.
+Plural marriage is practiced by some members of the LDCJC and "members are free to choose their marriage partner or partners, as marriage is considered an individual's or family's personal choice," according to author Craig Foster in his book American Polygamy (2019).
+In a civil suit seeking a monetary settlement, some ex-members dispute these claims.
+In 2007, the group told Deseret News that it was encouraging its members to wait until their partners were 18 to marry them, with one member reporting that "we do encourage them to be 18".
 Responding to child marriage allegations in September 2022, the organization told The Guardian that "current policy prohibits plural marriage for members under 18" and "once an individual has made a decision on who to marry, members are encouraged to seek the blessing of their parents, family and/or church leaders, but to say that one individual chooses or heavily influences who will marry who is entirely inaccurate".